LAPD Special Investigation Section: Fallen detectives

 As of 2023, only one SIS member has been killed in the line of duty, as a result of friendly fire.

 On March 10, 1980, Detective Curtis C. Hagele was part of an SIS team surveilling a known bank robber at an American Savings and Loan branch in Manhattan Beach, California.
 The suspect fled into a parking structure where his accomplice's getaway car was parked, and as he exchanged fire with the pursuing SIS team, a detective fired his shotgun at the suspect just as Hagele crossed into his line of fire, mortally wounding him.
 The suspect was shot and killed by another detective, while the suspect's accomplice was arrested in the getaway car.

 In popular culture

-The SIS has been depicted in several works of fiction, including the 1993 film Extreme Justice, the 2022 film Ambulance, and the television series The Closer, Major Crimes, Training Day, Bosch, and The Lincoln Lawyer.
+The SIS has been depicted in several works of fiction, including the films Extreme Justice, Ambulance, and Dark Blue and the television series The Closer, Major Crimes, Training Day, Bosch, and The Lincoln Lawyer.